lukekweston/MessengerAPP/README.md

 Android App and API for sending messages and having conversations

-Add documents about the environment set up, app, server fire base
+Add documents about the environment setup, app, server firebase

 Add documents about how a message is sent

-Add doucuments on how an image is sent
+Add documents on how an image is sent

 APP)

-1) Take photo
+1) Take a photo
 2) Orientate the photo correctly
-3) Save full image to images/MessengerMvvm
+3) Save the full image to images/MessengerMvvm
-4) Start Async task
+4) Start the Async task
-5) Save a message row in the database linking to the saved location, will trigger messages live data and make the ui reload
+5) Save a message row in the database linking to the saved location, which will trigger messages' live data and make the UI reload
-6) Compress the image in the phone - makes it so the api wont be overloaded and run slow
+6) Compress the image in the phone - makes it so the API won't be overloaded and run slow
-7) Save compressed photo in hidden folder (all compressed photos will be deleted on logout)
+7) Save compressed photos in a hidden folder (all compressed photos will be deleted on logout)
-8) Update the message created in 5, will get ui to update
+8) Update the message created in 5, will get UI to update
 9) API call sending the base64 strings for full image and compressed image

 API
 1) Gets high and low res photos
-2) Saves them in folders and links the path in the database (Improves database performance)
+2) Saves them in folders and links the path to the database (Improves database performance)
-3) Sends push notifications/messages to everyone in the chat that there is a photo ready to be downloaded (app will only download compressed photo unless the user opens a photo, then another call will be made to get the large photo)
+3) Sends push notifications/messages to everyone in the chat that there is a photo ready to be downloaded (the app will only download compressed photo unless the user opens a photo, then another call will be made to get the large photo)
 4) responds ok, with saved message information